JMicallef9/streaming-data/README.md

 - AWS_REGION: the region associated with your AWS account.
 - BUCKET_NAME: the name you wish to use for the S3 bucket that tracks uses of the application.

+## Running the application on the command line

 To run the application locally using the command line, follow these instructions:

-1. Copy the .env.example file into a .env file using the following command: cp .env.example .env
+1. Copy the .env.example file into a .env file using the following command: ```cp .env.example .env```
 2. Replace the template values in the .env file with the real environment variables.
 3. Run the application with the following command: python src/main.py

+## Lambda deployment

+The application is packaged and ready to be used as an AWS Lambda function.

-To deploy the application via AWS Lambda, you will need to ensure that all of the environment variables are properly set e.g.
+To deploy the application via AWS Lambda, you will need to ensure that all of the environment variables are properly set.
+You can do this in the following ways:
 - configure the environment variables manually in the Lambda section of the AWS console
 - or, if deploying via Terraform, use the 'environment' block in your 'aws_lambda_function' resource.

-## Lambda deployment

-The application is packaged and ready to be used as an AWS Lambda function.

 To create the deployment package, first run the following command: make lambda-package